Exploratory Analysis: Using Univariate, Bivariate, & Multivariate Analysis Techniques

 Frequency Polygons

-Similar to histograms, a frequency polygon is used for comparing datasets or displaying the cumulative frequency distribution.
+Similar to histograms, you can use a frequency polygon to compare datasets or display the cumulative frequency distribution.

 Bi means two and variate means variable, so here there are two variables.
 The analysis is related to cause and the relationship between the two variables.
 There are three types of bivariate analysis.